-These small group studies of 2 Timothy contain outlines, cross-references, Bible study discussion questions, and applications.
+This 2 Timothy 3 Bible study contains outlines, commentary, cross-references, Bible study discussion questions, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

-2 Timothy 3 Inductive Bible Study
+2 Timothy 3 Bible Study Commentary With Questions

 What does the phrase “having the appearance of godliness, but denying it’s power” mean?

 If we see them on the street should we turn away from them?

 What do these people do according to verse 6?

 In verse 7, who is the one who is always learning and never able to come to the knowledge of the truth?

 How can someone always be learning but never come to the knowledge of the truth?

-- Discuss briefly each quality: Treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, having the appearance of godliness but denying it’s power.
+Discuss briefly each quality: Treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, having the appearance of godliness but denying it’s power.

 Studying in university or getting various degrees is also a means to an end.
 What is the point of being a career student if you never put into practice what you have learned?
 Coming to Bible study is also a means to an end.
 The goal is that our lives will be changed.
 If you are not obeying and if it is not changing your life, it is not useful to come.
 We must dig deep into God’s Word to truly understand it.
 Then we must let the truth change our lives.

-- Opposing the truth will end in epic failure.
+5. Opposing the truth will end in epic failure.
 We don’t want to find ourselves opposed to God and His plans in any way or we will fall just as Jannes and Jambres did.
 For a period of time it appeared that they were opposing God successfully.
 They were able to imitate certain miracles.
 For a while they convinced Pharaoh that he could ignore God’s commands.
 But soon they were suffering from the same plagues as everyone else.
 These were men who claimed to be spiritual.
 They should have recognized that what was happening was actually from God and not a cheap magic trick.
 This was their profession.
 But instead of repenting and turning to God Almighty, they hardened their necks.

 How does the passage starting in verse 10 connect to the previous passage?